 Static Memory Management

-In Neut, the content of a variable is copied according to its type if the variable is used more than once.
-Consider the following code:
+In Neut, the content of a variable is copied if the variable is used more than once.
+For example, consider the following code:

 // before compilation (pseudo code)